-Airblade or jet blade dryers as they are often known differ from other hand dryers as they force airflow through a single or series of thin air outlets, usually from both sides, creating a powerful ‘blade’ of air.
-Rather than blowing the water off the hands, this technology scrapes water off the hands in a consistent, downward motion.
+'Jet blade dryers', as they are often known because they force airflow through a single or series of thin air outlets, usually from both sides, creating a powerful ‘blade’ of air.
+Rather than blowing the water off the hands, this technology scrapes water off in a consistent, downward motion.
 The water is then collected in a trough and usually drained into a water tank.
-There is some difference between models, for some reason the Dyson Airblade has no collection tray, therefore you need to buy an optional extra drip tray to stop water from ending up on the floor.
+There is some difference between models, for some reason, the Dyson Airblade has no collection tray, therefore you need to buy an optional extra drip tray to stop water from ending up on the floor.
 Mitsubishi, Biodrier, Mediclinics, and Dryflow models all have water catchment trays with anti-microbial plastics and are designed to prevent water splash down the side.

-The Dyson Airblade was the first dryer to integrate a HEPA filter into the design.
+Air Blade hand dryers were the first designs to integrate a HEPA filter.
 The air inlet pulls the airflow across a HEPA filter removing 99.99% of airborne particles and removing dust, bacteria, and viruses.
 All our blade hand dryers now include either a HEPA filter or a high-quality anti-bacterial filter.
 The Stealthforce and Jet force junior include UV-C lights to sterilize particles captured on the filter.

-They are more expensive because there is more material and they often need more powerful motors to power airflow to dry from both sides of the hands.
+They are more expensive because there is more material and they often need more powerful motors to create the airflow to dry from both sides of the hands.
 We have talked about the advantages of dry floors and often the performance is faster and more consistent, due to the back and front drying process.
-The reality is, really fast regular hand dryers will be comparable with most jet air blade hand dryers so it's really a matter of preference.
-Our entry-level option is the Jet force, Junior, at £259 + vat vs approximately 79.99 + vat for the Slimforce, which is our entry-level high-speed dryer.
+The reality is that fast regular, models will be comparable with most jet air blade hand dryers so it's really a matter of preference.
+Our entry-level option blade hand dryer is the Jet force Junior, at £269 + vat vs approximately 79.99 + vat for the Slimforce, which is our entry-level high-speed dryer.
 The running costs of blade dryers are negligible.
-If price is the deciding factor please see our low cost hand dryer section.
+If price is the deciding factor please see our low-cost hand dryer section.

-Jet blade hand dryers are obviously bigger than normal hand dryers, so they require more material in manufacturing.
-If you are interested in the environmental impact of a product, then it is worth noting that a jet blade hand dryer is likely to have at least twice the carbon emissions associated with its production and transport.
-Comparing the Slimforce with the Jet Force Junior, the former creates 15 kg/co2 in its creation and end of life disposal, the Jet Force 33kg/co2.
+Jet blade hand dryers are obviously bigger than normal wall-mounted units, so they require more material in manufacturing.
+If you are interested in the environmental impact of a product, then it is worth noting that a jet dryer is likely to have at least twice the carbon emissions associated with its production and transport.
+Comparing the Slimforce with the Jet Force Junior, the former creates 18 kg/co2 in its creation and end-of-life disposal, and the Jet Force 95kg/co2.
 Both will save a huge amount of emissions vs disposable, single-use paper towels, in the region of 95% per dry, however, we are keen to point out that reducing material use is a key part of the global environmental strategy and we would urge you to consider products with less material where possible.

-If you are going for pure looks, the Vapordri blade hand dryer is the most pleasing and has excellent performance and features.
+If you are going for pure looks, the Vapordri blade is the most pleasing and has excellent performance and features.
 The Vapordri has an excellent motor for a brush motor model.
-If it's price, then the Jet force Junior won’t disappoint, it looks great and performs really well, it just won’t last as long under heavy use.
+If it's price, then the Jetforce Junior won’t disappoint, it looks great and performs really well, it just won’t last as long under heavy use.